tomkalervo/tomkalervo.github.io/my_ml.markdown

 permalink: /my_ml/
 ---

 Nice to know (remember) python libraries and their functions, used to build & train succesfull machine learning models.
+Some of the code examples are taken from [Kaggle](https://www.kaggle.com).

 Covered libraries are: Numpy, Pandas, Scikit learn, Tensorflow.
 {% highlight python %}